 He now found another way of bypassing security measures in order to perform Synthetic Clicks and access user data without the consent of the user.

 The vulnerability lies in the code of’ Apple,’ which only monitors the existence of the certificate but not the integrity of Trusted applications.
 An attacker may distort an application from the list of trusted apps to create synthetic clicks, which the operating system normally allows.
+You may use the following free web scanning tool to know the issue directly.

 Wardle showed the VLC Media Player attack to provide his malicious plugin to generate a synthetic click on prompt without the consent of the user.